 "I'm sorry you're so dramatic," Fiyero retorted.
 He switched the television off and set the remote on the arm of the couch.
 "I wish you wouldn't bring them into this."

 "But we should!"
 Glinda cried.
-"We've been sharing them like toys!"
-What she didn't mention was that she had actually bribed Jillian into playing dress up with new colouring books.
+"We've been trading them off like toys!
+Sharing them, like…like, I don't know…" What she didn't mention was that she had actually bribed Jillian into playing dress-up with new colouring books.
+She was that desperate to prove to herself that they loved her.

-Suddenly Fiyero was reminded of what Avaric had taught him the first time he brought cookies in his lunch to work.
-"Sharing is caring."
+Suddenly Fiyero was reminded of what Avaric had taught him the first time he had brought cookies in his lunch to work.
+"Sharing is caring," he recited.

 "We haven't thought about how they feel, Fiyero!"
-Glinda continued; ignoring his statement.
-Her mind was feeling overwhelmed.
+Glinda continued, ignoring his statement.
+Her mind was overwhelmed.
 "We're negligent parents!"

 "I don't see what's wrong with sharing, as long as it's done right."
 Fiyero stroked his chin.
 "Whatever that means."